eddiechong/jsonds/README.md

 	from dc_import;
 ```

-e) Inspect the file 	# head dc_import.sql
+	* Inspect the file 	# head dc_import.sql
 	Should look something like the below:-

 ```sql
 insert into cds_digcontent_data (contentguid, mediatypeid, content)